maksim-shlapak/widget-api/interfaces/playeradaptor.controlsdescriptormouse.md

 **● hideOnLeave**: *`boolean`*

-Timeout in milliseconds after which the controls are hiding when mouse inside the player is not moved.
+Set to true if the controls are hiding when mouse leaves the video frame (see hideDelay below).

 ___
 <a id="movetimeout"></a>